-cmd2 - a tool for building interactive command line applications in Python
+cmd2 - quickly build feature-rich and user-friendly interactive command line applications in Python

 cmd2 is a tool for building interactive command line applications in Python.
 Its goal is to make it quick and easy for developers to build feature-rich and user-friendly interactive command line applications.
 It provides a simple API which is an extension of Python's built-in cmd module. cmd2 provides a wealth of features on top of cmd to make your life easier and eliminates much of the boilerplate code which would be necessary when using cmd.

 When creating solutions developers have no shortage of tools to create rich and smart user interfaces.

 System administrators have long been duct taping together brittle workflows based on a menagerie of simple command line tools created by strangers on github and the guy down the hall.

 Unfortunately, when CLIs become significantly complex the ease of command discoverability tends to fade quickly.